gideonn/Insta-Gallery-Downloader/README.md

 First off, you need to login to instagram and head over to www.instagram.com/developer

 1) Read simple instructions here -> http://www.slickremix.com/docs/how-to-create-instagram-access-token/
+   In addition to that, click on "Edit" after you've saved a client.
+Goto security, and untick "Disable implicit OAuth".
+   We are doing that because we are going to implicitly call the APIs (without providing password everytime)

 2) Watch the 2 min video, if step#1 is not clear -> https://www.youtube.com/watch?v=LkuJtIcXR68